Melissa Conrad Stöppler, MD

 - decreased breast size,

 All of these changes are reversible, except for voice changes; but the return to normal may take many months.
 Danazol should not be taken by women with certain types of liver, kidney, and heart conditions.

 A newer approach to the treatment of endometriosis has involved the administration of drugs known as aromatase inhibitors (for example, anastrozole [Arimidex] and letrozole [Femara]).
 These drugs act by interrupting local estrogen formation within the endometriosis implants themselves.
 They also inhibit estrogen production in the ovary, brain, and other sources, such as adipose tissue.
 Research is still ongoing to characterize the effectiveness of aromatase inhibitors in the management of endometriosis.
-Aromatase inhibitors cause significant bone loss with prolonged use and cannot be used alone without other medications such as GnRH agonists or combination of oral contraceptives in premenopausal women because they stimulate development of multiple follicles at ovulation.
+Aromatase inhibitors cause significant bone loss with prolonged use and cannot be used.

 Viewers share their comments